DoctorRu/weather-app/README.md

 Required API: Google Geocoding

-Before start go to https://console.developers.google.com<br>
+Before start go to https://console.developers.google.com and create a project <br>
-and create a project, enable Google Maps Geocoding API, <br>
+enable Google Maps Geocoding API, then in your cloned folder create the file **keys.js**<br>
-then in your cloned folder create the file **keys.js** and put your API credentials.
+and put your API credentials.